 A few days afterwards, a post popped up in my Facebook timeline memories from two years ago, celebrating my 200th #bookcovers and #firstsentences post on Instagram.

 It was also a stark reminder that it took me just ten months to reach 200 posts, but two years and ten months to post 500!
 Perhaps I could blame COVID-19 and lockdown?
 But I work from home and could post every day if I felt like it.

-The truth is, while I’ve enjoyed the Instagram posts, it’s proved a bit more time-consuming than simply taking a photo of a book and entering the opening lines.
+The truth is, while I’ve enjoyed sharing the Instagram posts, it’s a bit more time-consuming than simply taking a photo of a book and entering the opening lines.